After completing the Android SDK integration process, follow this guide to integrate HTTPDNS with WebView.

 Key features:

-Supports interception of GET requests only.
+Supports GET request interception only.

-Has higher implementation complexity and maintenance costs.
+Higher implementation complexity and maintenance cost.

 4.2 Detailed implementation